Pasig Catholic College: Accreditation and recognition

 The Grade School Department was granted re-accreditation for five (5) years during the PAASCU Formas Visit on February 7-8, 2005.
 On the other hand, the High School Department was granted re-accreditation for five (5) years retroactive during the PAASCU visit on September 5-6, 2005.
 On June 26, 2006, The Philippine Marketing Awards Institute, The Asian Institute of Marketing and Entrepreneurship and the Marketing Insights Magazine recognized and awarded Pasig Catholic College as the "Most Outstanding Catholic School" in Pasig.

 The College Department Underwent a Preliminary Visity by the PAASCU on September 4-5, 2006.
 The PAASCU team's visit focused on the college department's Education and Business Administration programs.

 The PAASCU Consultancy visit for the College Department was held on August 8, 2008, focusing on the area of the faculty.

-The Centennial Wall of Legacy

-The Centennial Wall of Legacy, located at Pasig Catholic College’s main entrance, is a commemorative mural displaying the rich and colorful history and achievement of PCC as it reached its centenary milestone.
-The PCC Centennial Wall of Legacy was established by the PCC Alumni Association Inc.